 Right to Contest the Eviction

-Every tenant gets their day in court, even the ones who clearly deserve to be living elsewhere.
+Every tenant gets their day in court, even the ones who deserve to be living elsewhere.
 They can show up with a briefcase full of excuses and made-up stories that sound convincing to judges who’ve heard everything.

-Other defenses are pure nonsense, like claiming they don’t owe rent because you’re not the owner when they signed the lease (which isn’t true).
+Other defenses are nonsense, like claiming they don’t owe rent because you’re not the owner when they signed the lease (which isn’t true).

 The judge has to sort through all this, which can turn your quick hearing into an all-day affair.